 EMS 241L- Clinical Practicum II.
-Three credit hours.
-Uses local clinical facilities for the application of knowledge and the practice of skills learned in the classroom setting.
-Students may be required to travel to complete some clinical requirements.
-Prerequisites: Admission to the paramedic program; successful completion of EMS 211L; current New Mexico EMT Licensure.
+Four credit hours.
+Uses local clinical facilities and field sites for the continued application of knowledge and the practice of skills learned in the classroom and lab.
+Students may be required to travel to complete some requirements.
+Prerequisites: Admission to Paramedic Program and EMS 211L.